 Today, there are a number of industry and regulatory frameworks that organizations of all sizes and types need to comply with (as well as internal organizational policy).
 The controls and processes required to secure access to sensitive data and files are more stringent now than ever before.
 SaaS applications are a critical e-gress channel that is often out of the jurisdiction with a lot of traditional technologies in trying to prevent the loss of sensitive data.
 Organizations need to be able to classify the data, and have the right controls in place to protect sensitive data such as Personally Identifiable Information (PII), Protected Health Information (PHI), and Payment Card Industry (PCI) information.

-A completely event-driven solution that leverages metadata to help better understand risk across the SaaS environment is the foundation for a next-gen DLP.
+A completely event-driven solution that leverages metadata to help better understand risk across the SaaS environment is the foundation for a next-gen DLP solution.
 You should be able to define enterprise data usage policies, report on policy violations, and implement secure data access controls that automatically prevent data exfiltration.
 You need to be able to report on internal and external user activity paired with anomaly-detection technology that way Security teams can quickly identify and respond to threats.

 Implementing technologies such as natural-language processing (NLP) to scan files stored in cloud applications and analyze the text within to extract key phrases, entities and sentiment for classification.
 Being able to control who has access to certain data, redact sensitive information, and use a policy engine to create dynamic DLP policies that help remediate threats and satisfy stringent compliance and regulatory requirements.